NNatalias/Blog/README.md

 # Blog
-Small project for my training)
+Small project for my training with
 Angular2, NodeJS(ExpressJS) and MongoDB.

 ## Development server